vNihar007/Task-Tracker/Readme.md

 # Task Tracker

-A RESTful API for managing tasks and tracking their progress, built with Node.js, Express, PostgreSQL, and Prisma ORM.
+An scalable RESTful API built on js  for efficient task management and productivity tracking.
+Leveraging the power of Node.js, Express, PostgreSQL (containerized with Podman), and Prisma ORM for type-safe database operations.

 ## Features

 - Create, read, update, and delete tasks
 - Mark tasks as completed/incomplete
-- Filter tasks by status, priority, or due date
 - User authentication and authorization
-- Task categorization and tagging
+- Real-time Notifications(Web-Sockets)

 ## Tech Stack